ThomasBittner1/KangarooDocumentation/kangaroo/docs/builder.md

 python function before the loadDeformers(), and let the loadDeformers() just set the weights.
 Easy deformers like *DeltaMush* that mainly just need weights and attribute values could can be handled just in the loadDeformers() function

+The loadDeformers deserves a little more attention:
+When you are loading the weights, many times you'll see the joints are just simple joints on the origin.
+This could mean one of 2 things:
+- when you exported, there was a joint weighted which due to new changes you did, the joint doesn't exist anymore.
+In that case the skincluster *Move* tool can help you to move the weights to where they should be
+- Many setup functions especially in the face are happening **after** the loadDeformers() function.
+In those cases the loadDeformers() function will just create the simple joints since they don't exist yet.
+And then the funtion later is smart enough to reconize them and put them into the proper place

 ## *importMayaFiles()*
 If you go to **Export** -> **MayaImp**, you can export some scene elements.
 Those get imported on the **mayaImport()** function